If you decide to review Medicare Advantage plan options, here are some key questions to keep in mind:

 - Three months after your 65th birthday

-If you’re already enrolled in Original Medicare, you can change to a Medicare Advantage (Part C) plan during the Medicare Annual Enrollment Period, which is October 15 to December 7.
-Make sure to consider Medicare Part C for all the cost savings and benefits.
-You can also switch to a different Medicare Advantage plan during this time.
+If you’re already enrolled in Original Medicare, you can change to a Medicare Advantage (Part C) plan during the Medicare Annual Enrollment Period (AEP), which is October 15 to December 7.
+If you’re already enrolled in a Medicare Advantage plan, you can switch to a different one during this time.

 You also have a chance to change your Medicare Advantage plan from January 1 to March 31 during the Medicare Advantage Open Enrollment Period.